Allergic rhinitis - what to ask your doctor - child

 What to ask your doctor about allergic rhinitis - child; Hay fever - what to ask your doctor - child; Allergies - what to ask your doctor - child

 Allergies to pollen, dust mites, and animal dander are also called allergic rhinitis.
-Hay fever is another word often used for this problem.
+Hay fever is another word often used for this problem when it is due to pollen.
 Symptoms are usually a watery, runny nose and itching in your eyes and nose.

 Below are some questions you may want to ask your child's health care provider to help you take care of your child's allergies.